 Day 5: Sunday 20 September, Brussels

 - Guided tour of ADAM (Art & Design Atomium Museum)

 - Musée David et Alice van Buuren

 Today we begin with a visit to the Atomium and enjoy spectacular views of the city.
 We then take a guided tour of ADAM.
 Opened in 2015, this new museum and art centre is dedicated to design and art from the 20th century.
 This unique collection includes Pop Art, everyday products, artworks and iconic industrial designs, all in a museum with a minimalistic interior.
 The museum’s colourful entrance steps were designed by Jean Nouvel.
 Of particular note is the Plasticarium containing over 2000 plastic objects ranging from everyday gadgets to works of art.
 Two special exhibitions are on display: Design Generations as part of the biennale of contemporary design and Graphic 58 devoted to the 60th anniversary of the Atomium, the landmark building originally constructed for the 1958 Brussels World’s Fair.

-We end our day with a visit to The Museum David and Alice van Buuren, a private house built from 1924 to 1928, decorated with sublime furnishings, stained glass and fine paintings covering five centuries of art.
+We end our day with a visit to the David and Alice van Buuren Museum, a private house built from 1924 to 1928, decorated with sublime furnishings, stained glass and fine paintings covering five centuries of art.
 (Overnight Brussels) B